 His first bout with bladder cancer was in 2006 when he was diagnosed with CIS (carcinoma in situ) of the bladder.

 He found the predecessor of ABLCS forum where he was able to connect with others who had had bladder cancer and their loved ones.
 Mike became an advocate for his own care and interacted with other users once the ABLCS Forum was established.
 Learning and contributing knowledge were his goals.
 After two years of being cancer free Mike’s bladder cancer came back.
 This time it was muscle invasive.

 So, back to the ABLCS Forum he went.
-Again, interacting and learning and contributing with others to better understand his options and the best path forward.
-Mike had a radical cystectomy with neobladder replacement in 2008 and continues to be cancer free.
+Again, interacting, learning, and contributing with others to better understand his options and the best path forward.
+Mike had a radical cystectomy with neobladder replacement in 2008.

-However, Mike didn’t forget the help and support he got from the members of the American Bladder Cancer Society.
+However, Mike didn’t forget the help and support he got from the American Bladder Cancer Society family of survivors, caregivers, and supporters.
 He came back to the Forum day after day to try to give to others the kind of support and fact based information that he received.
 In 2012, Mike became a Director on our Board of Directors.

 Sadly, Mike’s cancer returned in late 2013.
 Following a battle waged with courage and dignity, Mike was taken by his disease in late April 2014.